minhnt02/My-Phishing-Case-1/README.md

 ## V. Analysis of Strengths and Weaknesses
 1. Strengths

-✅This technique is extremely easy to implement, has a high success rate, and works well on both EDR and Kaspersky AV.
+✅This technique is extremely easy to implement, has a high success rate, and works well on both EDR and AV of Kaspersky.

 ✅High flexibility and reusability due to using PowerShell as the main platform.